vicwomg/pikaraoke/README.md

 While a song is playing, the home screen of the web interface will show a transpose slider.
 Slide it up or down based on your preference and press the "ok" button to restart the song in the given key.

-### How do I add cdg files?
+### How do I add cdg or mp3+cdg zip files?

 You'll need to add them manually by copying them to the root of your download folder.
 Run `python app.py --help` and look under DOWNLOAD_PATH to find out what the default folder is, or specify your own.
-CDG files must have an mp3 file with a matching file name.
-They must also be uncompressed and not stashed away in sub-directories.
+Only cdg/mp3 pairs and .zip files are supported.

-### I'm only hearing audio and not seeing video
+### My mp3/cdg file is not playing

-If this is a mp3 + cdg file, the filename of the cdg file might not match the mp3 file exactly or be missing.
-You'll have to fix this manually by supplying a matching cdg file.
-Also, cdg files are only supported in vlc.
+CDG files must have an mp3 file with a exact matching file name.
+They can also be bundled together in a single zip file, but the filenames in the zip must still match.
+They must also be placed in the root of the download directory and not stashed away in sub-directories.
+Also, if you're running omxplayer instead of vlc, there will only be audio.

 ### I'm on a laptop, how do I output just pikaraoke to an external monitor/screen?